 She starts off by taking leadership training and reading things like this to help her learn more.

 Then she attends a conference on communication.

-She later brushes up on her excel skills with the help of Google and research.
+She later brushes up on her excel skills with the help of internet research.

 When it comes time to get promoted, Ashley has positioned herself in a great spot.

-Vanessa and others are also up for the promotion, and while great, they’ve just been doing enough to get by.
+Vanessa and others are also up for the promotion, but they’ve only been doing enough to get by.

 Guess who gets promoted?

 Ashley chose her next step instead of letting it choose her.

 “The only real mistake is the one from which we learn nothing.”

 Mistake 5: Thinking Your Leadership Skills Develop Naturally